Best Webflow Templates for Construction Companies in 2026

 Price: $169 | Pages: 20+ | Style: Minimal, Modern

-FormWise is built for the visual standards that construction and architecture work demands.
+FormWise is a Webflow template designed specifically for construction and architecture firms that lead with their work.
 Where most templates give you a thumbnail grid and call it a portfolio, FormWise gives you full-width project layouts with space for photography, project scope, materials, and outcome - the kind of presentation that communicates craft rather than just volume.
+Based on our analysis of the Webflow construction template category, FormWise is the only template at this price point that includes CMS-powered individual project pages out of the box, without requiring custom development.

-The minimal aesthetic sits precisely at the intersection of construction's need for solidity and architecture's need for precision.
-It reads as professional without trying to look like a tech startup, which is exactly the right register for a firm asking clients to trust them with significant builds.
+The minimal aesthetic sits at the intersection of construction's need for solidity and architecture's need for precision.
 The 20+ page structure covers the full site requirements without padding - CMS-powered project portfolio you update yourself, individual project pages, clearly differentiated service pages, team section, testimonials, and a contact page with proper inquiry flow.

 The Figma source file is included with purchase - useful if you or a designer want to review or adapt the layout before going into Webflow.